 Harassment occurs when uninvited or unwelcome behaviour causes someone, or a group of people, to feel intimidated, insulted, or humiliated.
 Harassment can be against the law when a person is treated less favourably based on certain personal characteristics including, but not limited to: race, religion, cultural heritage, pregnancy, marital status, breastfeeding, age, disability, sexual orientation, gender identity or intersex status.

-6.6.1.1 Sexual Harassment
+a) Sexual Harassment

 Sexual harassment is any unwanted, unwelcome, or uninvited behaviour of a sexual nature, which makes a person feel humiliated, intimidated, or offended.
 Sexual harassment can occur between anyone, regardless of gender identity or sexual orientation.